 Seal gaps, cracks, and joints with fire-resistant caulking to prevent embers from infiltrating your home.

-What’s The Best Fire Resistant Roofing Material?
+Using Fire Resistant Roofing Material

 The best roofing materials to prevent fire are those with a Class A fire rating, which indicates the highest level of fire resistance.
 Some of the top choices include: